|Date:||July 25, 2017||Time in:||1:49PM|

 Check Road Cameras for HWY 36 & 44

-and any other CA highway such as 70.
+and other CA highway such as 70.

 Gallatin Road to the Marina: Nasty humps and bumps in the road along the straight away from the last left bend past Eagle Campground to the old Aspen launch ramp entrance.
 Slow down.
 Also, note that the road to the low water ramp also has some nasty bumps and dips so take it easy, these beat the hell out of your rig and boat if you're going a little too fast.
+Gallatin Road to Eagles Nest is a rough SOB so be careful heading in.

 A-1 Eagle Lake Road south from 36: OPEN.
 Be careful.
 Heavy loads, gear down at the summit because you will pick up speed quickly heading down into the 15mph turn I call Chrome Corner.... get it?
+This road is rough on trailers and vehicles, so take it easy.

 Highway 32: Check CA DOT Road conditions WATCH FOR FALLING ROCKS IN THE ROADWAY.
 This road has always been one for deer and wildlife crossing the road in front of you, year round.
 Check conditions during weather events.